 Avoiding allergens: In some people, an allergic reaction can trigger gallbladder symptoms.
 Taking an allergy test, following an elimination diet, and avoiding specific allergens may be helpful for some people.

-Quitting smoking: Smoking tobacco can contribute to gallbladder dysfunction, including gallbladder cancer.
+Quitting smoking: Smoking tobacco

 A high-fiber diet that favors plant-based foods may boost gallbladder health.
 Fruits and vegetables provide fiber, vitamin C, and antioxidants and are low in fat and calories.